 SAP recognizes three semesters, Spring 500, Summer 700 and Fall 300.
 The first two digits of the semester number (11 in the example above) represent academic year (2011).
 The last three digits represent the semester, 300 or Fall in this case.
 Fall is the first semester of each new academic year.

 Course ID information can be seen by any user under his or her "Courses" tab (next to the "My Bb Home" tab) on the Blackboard homepage.
 Through some simple modifications the course ID can also be made visible on the "My Courses" list.
 Knowing when courses will be offered in the future and identifying those that were offered in the past allows a user to hide courses that are not needed.

 The Course Lifecycle

 At this point, it should be clear that courses are created and users, both faculty and students, are enrolled in (associated with) these courses based on the data loaded into Blackboard by the snapshot and that this data is obtained daily from SAP.
 Course shells and the information they contain do NOT remain on the Blackboard system indefinitely.
-To maintain a balance between system performance and providing access to older courses, a purge process is completed on the system twice each year.
+To maintain a balance between system performance and providing access to older courses, a purge process is completed once a year.